home-controller/homeauto_network/DESIGN.md

 * Should only compleat messages be removed from the buffer, or compleat bytes or compleat messages.
 * I think I will go with for now having an array for 1 message and moving the message to the array as each field or byte is received.
 * so each time through the main loop:
-   1. Check if we are reciving a message 0b111
+   1. Check if we are receiving a message 0b111
    1. If we are check if the time since last pin change is > max for 8 bits and if so reset vars and maybe rase an error.
    1. Move message bits from buffer to message if there there is room and we have enough.
    1. Once we have a full message handle it.

 ## Can protocol web pages